bradallenfisher/dmd-course-materials/lessons/remix.md

 - **Presentation:** Slides
 - **Read and Discuss:**
   - Liberty as Knowledge Design (p.
 1xx) in Design and Truth by Robert Grudin.
+  - Corporate Redesign and the Business of Knowledge (p.
+150-165) in Design and Truth by Robert Grudin.
 - **Terms:**
   - [Remix](../topics/remix.md)
   - [Media](../topics/media.md)